New China fears in Taiwan after Trump snub

 Concerns that Taiwan would become a bargaining chip were raised soon after Trump’s election, when he suggested he may abandon the “One China” policy that underpins US-China relations, unless he could strike better deals with Beijing.

-He later went on to say he would honor the policy, which acknowledges that there is only one China and Taiwan is part of it.
+He later went on to say he would honour the policy, which acknowledges that there is only one China and Taiwan is part of it.

 Taiwan is a self-ruling democracy but China sees it as part of its territory to be reunified, by force if necessary.